d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 The involitional cue is based on the saliency and conspicuity of objects in the environment.
-Imagine there are five objects in front of you: a newspaper, a research paper, a cup of coffee, a notebook, and a book in :numref:`fig_eye-coffee`.
+Imagine there are five objects in front of you: a newspaper, a research paper, a cup of coffee, a notebook, and a book such as in :numref:`fig_eye-coffee`.
 While all the paper products are printed in black and white, the coffee cup is red.
 In other words,